OpenCouncilData/ocd-standards/_includes/intro.md

 We try to make conforming to the standard as easy as possible.

 1. As few required fields as possible.
-2. These are interoperability standards are for **transforming** already-collected data only.
+2. No requirements about data collection or managment, only **transformation** of existing data.
-3. Match common field names as much as possible.
+3. Follow common field names as much as possible.
-4. Field names must be 10 characters or fewer, due to Shapefile attribute limitations.
+4. Field names must be 10 characters or fewer, due to legacy Shapefile attribute limitations.

 ### General guidelines